Circus Midgets: Production

-The script for "Circus Midgets" was written by Peter Avanzino and was heavy with references to the 1990 film Goodfellas, which Avanzino was a fan of.
-Jim Gomez was assigned to direct "Circus Midgets", a story that he had no interest in directing as he felt that the script was too violent and unnecessarily full of references to Goodfellas.
+The script for "Circus Midgets" was written by Peter Avanzino and was heavy with references to the 1990 Martin Scorsese film Goodfellas, which Avanzino was a huge fan of.
+Jim Gomez was assigned to direct "Circus Midgets", a story that he had no interest in directing as he felt that the script was too violent and unnecessarily full of references to the film.
 Gomez was told to direct "Circus Midgets" if he wanted to be a director on the series.
 Gomez said: "I absolutely did not want to do it.
 I hated all the referential shit.
 Ballantine said, 'Well, there's not going to be any more opportunities for you directing if you don't do this one first'.
 Their whole thinking was that this script had already been approved.
 I just wanted to throw it out, but there was a bunch of bullshit attached to the delivery requirements at the time that we weren't privy to, and that seemed to be the driving force for a lot of it".
 Gomez was clearly unenthusiastic about the story that he directed, which impacted the finished product; he would put substantially more effort on "An Abe Divided", after which he gave up directing for the series.

+Charlie Callas, best known for his comedy work with Mel Brooks, Jerry Lewis, and Dean Martin, as well as the voice of Elliott the Dragon in Disney's 1977 live-action/animated film Pete's Dragon, guest starred in this episode as the voice of Shlomo, in an effort for the series to use guest appearances.
+Showrunner Bob Camp wanted more celebrity guest stars in the series, of which original creator John Kricfalusi had refused, fearing the series would become a sellout.
+As this is the first episode without the involvement of Kricfalusi nor his Spümcø team, Camp used such guest stars in multiple attempts to reinvigorate discussion on the series.

-Due to his lack of involvement and dislike of the episode, series creator John Kricfalusi did not commentate the episode in the Seasons 3 and a Half-ish DVD, replacing it with humorous commentary by Ren and Stimpy where they try to remember what actually happened in the episode; he voices Ren and Eric Bauza voices Stimpy.
+Due to his lack of involvement and dislike of the episode, Kricfalusi himself did not commentate the episode in its DVD release, replacing it with humorous commentary by Ren (voiced by Kricfalusi) and Stimpy (voiced by Eric Bauza) where they try to remember what actually happened in the episode.
+This was used as an easter egg for the initial DVD release.